hnakamur/rustc-deb/src/doc/trpl/unsafe.md

 The first of these three functions, `stack_exhausted`, is invoked whenever stack overflow is detected.
-This function has a number of restrictions about how it can be called and what it must do, but if the stack limit register is not being maintained then a task always has an "infinite stack" and this function shouldn't get triggered.
+This function has a number of restrictions about how it can be called and what it must do, but if the stack limit register is not being maintained then a thread always has an "infinite stack" and this function shouldn't get triggered.

 The second of these three functions, `eh_personality`, is used by the